christophernhill/wspeedi-sigularity/building_the_container/README.md

 ## Commands to build

-In the end, building the container amounts to executing a series of commands that utilize the tools Vagrant and Singularity and operate on the [wspeedi.def](./wspeedi.def) definition file.
+In the end, building the container amounts to executing a, quite involved, series of commands that utilize the tools Vagrant and Singularity and operate on the [wspeedi.def](./wspeedi.def) definition file.

-The first set of steps involves configurating a Vagrant with Virtual Box virtual machine.
+  1. The first set of steps involves configurating a Vagrant with Virtual Box virtual machine.
 They are described [here](/building_the_container/configuring_a_vagrant_virtual_machine/README.md).

+  2. Once a virtual machine is available the next step is to install Singularity on the virtual machine.